shapeblue/cloudstack-csi-driver/README.md

 `csi.cloudstack.apache.org/disk-offering-id` whose value is the CloudStack disk offering ID.

+**Reclaim Policy**: Storage classes can have a `reclaimPolicy` of either `Delete` or `Retain`.
+If no `reclaimPolicy` is specified, it defaults to `Delete`.

+- `Delete`: When a PVC is deleted or a CKS cluster (Managed Kubernetes Cluster in CloudStack) is deleted, the associated persistent volumes and their underlying CloudStack disk volumes will be automatically removed.
+- `Retain`: Persistent volumes and their underlying CloudStack disk volumes will be preserved even after PVC deletion or cluster deletion, allowing for manual recovery or data preservation.

 #### Using cloudstack-csi-sc-syncer

 The tool `cloudstack-csi-sc-syncer` may also be used to synchronize CloudStack